 Kiln-dried logs will have a moisture content of between 6 and 10% for a few weeks once they’ve been through the process.
 However, their moisture content will return to the same equilibrium that air-dried logs do.

 For example Ponderosa pine has an initial equilibrium moisture content of 8% when it has first been dried, but it will reach between 12 – 19% once it’s absorbed more moisture to reach equilibrium.

-There is a widely spread misbelief than kiln drying logs can cause logs to bow and twist.
-Air dried logs can also do this – it really depends on the quality and the straightness of the log to begin with.
+There is a widely spread misbelief that kiln drying logs can cause logs to bow and twist.
+Air-dried logs can also do this – it really depends on the quality and the straightness of the log, to begin with.